 It is a crucial question whether the characteristic features of FQH systems in two-dimensional electron gases still hold for small lattice systems with low particle densities, or what features should be chosen to characterize FQH states in such systems~\cite{Raciunas2018,Wang22}.
 Small lattice systems are ideal testing grounds from both experimental and computational viewpoints: Experimentally, the manipulation of single sites and single atoms~\cite{Ott2016,Parsons2015} provides tools to observe the FQH effect in small lattices (if we know what to observe), and computationally, the exponentially growing size of the Hilbert space puts a limit on the system sizes that can be studied.
-Proposals for probing the fractional charge and fractional statistics in small optical lattices have been made \cite{Kapit2010,Raciunas2018,macaluso2020}.
+Proposals for probing the fractional charge and fractional statistics in small optical lattices have been made \cite{Kapit2010,Raciunas2018,macaluso2020,Srivatsa2021}.
 It is, however, an open question whether known results for solid-state systems with macroscopic numbers of electrons are still true for small (or even medium) size lattice systems with dozens of sites and few particles.
-One issue is that the overlap between anyons can be significant in small lattices, so that the behavior can differ from the ideal properties of well separated anyons.
+Finite-size effects can influence the results in various ways, for example by making it impossible to separate the anyons sufficiently, or by altering the energy spectrum.
 Another issue is that, due to low site occupancies, the process of pinning or localizing quasiparticles could excite an uncontrolled amount of excitations.